qzUCB/ML_AE_relocation/README.md

 * sample_after_slip.jpg - Raw image of the laboratory fault after the slip test.

-## To use
+## Requirement

-The ML methods are realized using MATLAB.
+The ML methods are realized using MATLAB R2018a.
+The MATLAB neural network Toolbox and Statistics and Machine Learning Toolbox are required.